 What is a cervical cerclage?

-Treatment for cervical incompetence is a surgical procedure called cervical cerclage, in which the cervix is sewn closed during pregnancy.
+Treatment for cervical incompetence is a surgical procedure called cervical cerclage, also know as cerciage, in which the cervix is sewn closed during pregnancy.
 The cervix is the lowest part of the uterus and extends into the vagina.

 Why is cervical cerclage used?

 A cervical cerclage procedure may be used if a woman’s cervix is at risk of opening under the pressure of the growing pregnancy.

 A weak cervix may be the result of: